A homegrown South African teatime treat.

 Adjust the oven rack to the middle position.
 Preheat the oven to 180°C. Butter and line the base of an 18 cm x 7 cm loose bottom (preferably) cake tin.

-Decant the dry flour mix, from the foil pack, into a bowl.
-Add 1 T (15 ml) of the measured melted butter and toss it with the flour (this ensures a moist, light textured baked cake).
-In another mixing bowl, beat eggs and remaining melted butter together for 30 seconds on high speed until well blended.
+Beat eggs and melted butter together for 30 seconds on high speed until well blended.
 Carry on beating while adding the oil.
 Add warmed milk and beat briefly on high speed.
-Add carrot and pineapple mixture and beat it in.
+Add carrot and pineapple mixture and freshly grated carrot and beat it in.

 Add the flour mix and gently fold it in by hand with a spatula.
 Mix until combined.
 It is important not to overmix.

 Scrape mixture into prepared tin.
 Level the top and make a slight hollow in the middle.
 Place in the oven and bake for 40 – 45 minutes.
 Cake is done when a thin-bladed knife inserted into the centre comes out clean and the cake pulls away slightly from the sides of the pan.
 Cool cake in the tin for 10 minutes.

 Turn out on a cooling rack.
 Do not ice until cake is completely cold.
 Cut the cake horizontally through the middle to form two layers before icing.
 Watch the video on how to emulate the illustration on the box.